LNER Thompson Class O1: British Railways

 The locomotives passed to British Railways (BR) Eastern and North Eastern Regions on 1 January 1948 and were given BR running numbers in the range 63570-63920.
 However, this range included many unrebuilt O4s.

 Preservation

 None of the Thompson O1s have been secured for preservation.

 Models

-Hornby make models of the O1s in OO gauge.
+In 2013, Hornby Railways introduced an OO gauge model of the O1 in BR black livery.